dmlc/minpy/docs/tutorial/rnn_tutorial/rnn_tutorial.rst

 GRU
 ---

 GRU was proposed by Cho et al. [3].
-It simplifies LSTM by using less gates and states.
+It simplifies LSTM by using fewer gates and states.
 MinPy can also model GRU in an intuitive way:

 .. literalinclude:: gru.py